joezuntz/cosmosis-doc/reference/standard_library/kappa_beam.rst

      - You can do what you want with this file.

-"It is often useful to convolve an estimated CMB lensing map with a Gaussian beam before measuring correlation functions with galaxies and shears.
+It is often useful to convolve an estimated CMB lensing map with a Gaussian beam before measuring correlation functions with galaxies and shears.
 If such smoothing is applied, we must account for it on the modeling side.
-This module accounts for such smoothing by multiplying the theoretical power spectra by the necessary beam factors."
+This module accounts for such smoothing by multiplying the theoretical power spectra by the necessary beam factors.

 Assumptions
 -----------

- -
+None